aweller/IonReporterToolkit/readme.md

 2. Use the URL for unfiltered variants to download a zip of vcfs and additional metadata files (e.g. workflows used etc.).
 3. Unzip the zip.

-...sh
-Usage: python RunIRVariantAnnotation.py input_file.txt
+> Usage: python RunIRVariantAnnotation.py input_file.txt
-...

 ######################################################################
 # Locate and copy bams on TS